 We have 24-hr nursing onsite that is there for our campers and our staff.
 We are also not far from top-notch health clinics and hospitals should the need arise.
+Staff are responsible for having their own health insurance.
 If you have questions about COVID, please click here to see our latest updates.

 Is there a staff dress code?

 Staff members are required to wear Camp Alsing staff t-shirts and name tags at all times when not on a day off.
 Shirts are provided to staff for no cost, and are returned to camp office at the end of the season.